 BPsych(Hons), Assoc.
 MAPS

-Jacqueline is a registered Psychologist who has experience working with Children, Adolescents and Adults in both public and private health settings.
-She is trained in Cognitive Behavioural Therapy and Advanced Interpersonal Therapy and takes a very practical approach to educating and teaching individuals to address concerns with anxiety, phobias, grief and loss, post-traumatic stress disorder, emotional regulation and social skills deficits.
+Jacqueline is a registered Psychologist who has experience working with Adolescents and Adults in both public and private health settings.
+She is trained in Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Advanced Interpersonal Therapy and Trauma Therapy.
+She takes a very practical approach to educating and teaching individuals to address concerns with anxiety, phobias, grief and loss, post-traumatic stress disorder, pain, and adult attachment issues.

 Jacqueline has experience in drug and alcohol use, couples counselling, self-harming, anger and mental health issues, stress and work related factors, such as time management, bullying, critical incidents and mediation.

-Jacqueline has a passion for assisting both young people and adults recognise the mechanics of their relationship/s, their physical and emotional responses and develop effective communication and resilience building skills.
+Jacqueline has a passion for assisting adults to recognise the mechanics of their relationship/s, their physical and emotional responses and develop effective communication and resilience building skills.

 Tamra Sillick – Clinical Psychologist

 B. Psych (Hons), MClin.
 Psych, MAPS, MCCLP

 Tamra is a Clinical Psychologist and has worked as a mental health professional for a number of years in a variety of settings, including private psychological services, community-based family intervention support services, and as a school psychologist.
 She provides assessment/diagnostic services and evidenced-based therapeutic support for late adolescents and adults experiencing a wide range of mental health problems, including stress, anxiety (Generalised Anxiety Disorder, Obsessive Compulsive Disorder, Panic Disorder, Social Anxiety), depression, bi-polar, Post Traumatic Stress Disorder (PTSD) and Complex PTSD, Autism Spectrum Disorder (ASD), and family relationship issues.

 Tamra uses a range of therapeutic techniques including Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Interpersonal Psychotherapy, and Mindfulness-based techniques.
 Tamra is also a registered Circle of Security (COS) Parent Educator and facilitates parent education groups.
 Tamra is dedicated to providing quality, evidence-based psychological services to help people create valued and meaningful lives.